School of Medicine and Health Sciences

 Leave of Absence—A student who must interrupt active pursuit of the degree or certificate may petition the appropriate dean, through the program director, for a leave of absence for a specified period of time, generally limited to one calendar year.
 If the petition is approved, the student must register for leave of absence in each fall and spring semester, following regular registration procedures.
 The request should be made using the Petition Request Form.
 Students who discontinue their studies without being granted a leave of absence and students granted leaves who do not return to active study at the close of the period of approved absence must apply for readmission and are subject to the regulations and requirements then in force.
 The right to use University facilities is suspended while the leave is in effect.

 Policy Regarding Students Called to Active Military Duty—Any student who is a member of a military reserve unit or the National Guard and is activated or called to active duty early in a semester or summer session automatically will be entitled to a full refund of all tuition and fees that he or she has paid toward the expenses of that academic term.
 If the notification of the call to active duty comes after the mid-term examinations or after other substantial graded work has been completed, the student will have the option of either taking a full refund of tuition and fees or taking an Incomplete in his or her courses with the privilege of returning to complete all required coursework at some future date without payment of any further tuition and fee charges.
-It is the responsibility of the student to present evidence of his or her activation to the Office of Student Accounts and to request the appropriate refund.
+It is the responsibility of the student to present evidence of his or her activation to the Health Sciences Student Services and the Office of Student Accounts and to request the appropriate refund.

 All students on active duty will be automatically exempted from the request for a $50 voluntary library contribution without requiring any communication from them or their initials on the bill.